IBUNHABIBU/final-capstone/README.md

 - SEO-friendly URl using slugify

 ## Version2 features
-- Edit, delete cars
+Edit and delete cars
-- Mobile version
+Mobile version
-- Good Ui
+Improved UI
-- Admin panel and be able to add another admin
-- Admin can approve or reject appointment
+Admin panel with the ability to add another admin Admin can approve or reject appointments
-- Dashboard to show the number of cars, number of appointments, number of users and total income earned
-- User can see the status of appointment and can pay online
-- User can see the history of appointment
+Dashboard to show the number of cars, appointments, users, and total income earned Users can see the status of appointments and can pay online Users can see the history of appointments
-- User can see the history of payment
+Users can see the history of payment
-- Search cars by name, model, year, price, color
+Search cars by name, model, year, price, color

 <!-- BUILD WITH -->
 ## Built With